-57. The EFA does not expect to fund FE qualifications or other programmes for groups of Higher Education (HE) students.
+57. The ESFA does not fund FE qualifications or other programmes for groups of Higher Education (HE) students.
 If, in order to gain their HE qualifications, a group of students requires, for example, key skills, additional tuition in mathematics or sports coaching awards, then this would normally be funded out of the resources provided for the HE programme.

-Enrolment at more than one EFA-funded institution
+Enrolment at more than one ESFA-funded institution

-58. While the EFA recognises that students may occasionally enrol at more than one institution, groups of students enrolled on a full time programme at one institution should not be enrolled for funding purposes on part-time programmes with other institutions, including through sub contracted provision.
-For example, it would not be appropriate for several students enrolled on a full time sports and leisure programme to be enrolled at another institution to undertake a first-aid or sports coaching qualification.
+58. While the ESFA recognises that students may occasionally enrol at more than one institution, groups of students enrolled on a full time programme at one institution must not be enrolled for funding purposes on part time programmes with other institutions, including through sub-contracted provision.
+For example, it is not appropriate for several students enrolled on a full time sports and leisure programme to be enrolled at another institution to undertake a first aid or sports coaching qualification.